 Police Department Today

 Our agency has developed a rich and proud history.
-Throughout four decades, our dedicated employees have contributed to building an honorable standing within our community and a strong legacy for future generations.
+Throughout five decades, our dedicated employees have contributed to building an honorable standing within our community and a strong legacy for future generations.
 Our future, in full partnership with our community, appears brighter than ever.